 In order for the definitions and proofs in this post to make sense and be meaningful, we need to make a few assumptions.

 - Doorway: A finite part of the lock() method.
-Usually, flags are set and variables written that are used to coordinate and communicate with competing threads.
-Note that the doorway must contain a finite number of instructions, so it cannot contain for example spin-loops.
+Usually, flags are set, and variables written that are used to coordinate and communicate with competing threads.
+The doorway must contain a finite number of instructions, so it cannot contain for example spin-loops.

 - Waiting section: A part of the lock() method that may contain an unbounded number of instructions.
 Usually, this section comes after the doorway and is simply a spin-wait to wait for some condition to be fulfilled (such that the thread can actually enter the critical section, i.e. acquire the lock).

-- Critical section: This is the code that is executed while a thread actually holds the lock.
-Like with the non-critical section, the actual code here is irrelevant.
+- Critical section: The code that is executed while a thread holds the lock.

-- unlock() method: The code that is executed after the critical section to make the lock available again for other threads.
+- unlock() method: The code that is executed after the critical section to make the lock available for other threads again.

-Let us see on the example of Peterson’s algorithm how we would divide it up into these different sections:
+Consider Peterson’s algorithm and how we would divide it up into these different sections:

 /* non-critical section: * Code the thread executes before trying to acquire the lock */ flag[id] = true; // lock() method: doorway victim = id; // lock() method: doorway while (flag[1-id] == true && victim == id); // lock() method: waiting section // critical section flag[id] = false; // unlock() method